 If you or your loved one sustained this catastrophic injury, our remarkable Los Angeles personal injury attorney, Michael Ehline, can provide all the necessary knowledge.
-There isn’t another lawyer with the same experience level in this practice area.
+There isn’t another lawyer with the same experience in this area.

 Get in touch with us and receive immediate help and information regarding a spinal cord injury that affects the C4 nerves, how different they are from other spinal cord injuries, and how people with spinal cord injuries recover.